A Course in Parts Starting January 2019

 A prerequisite to attend this course is to have completed or be currently studying for the 4 module Patanjali Yoga Sutras course.

-The lectures will mainly focus on the foundations of Vedic Astrology, including an introduction to the concepts of the grahas (planets) and their ‘seizing’ effect (for good and ill) in our lives and consciousness.
-We will also touch upon the rashis (constellations), and the 12 bhavas (houses) of the horoscope, including their relationship to the four goals of life (dharma, artha, kama, moksa), rashis (constellations).
-This will be complemented with daily mantra sadhana and basic Sanskrit, as well as asana and pranayama practice.
+The lectures focused on the foundations of Vedic Astrology, including an introduction to the concepts of the grahas (planets) and their ‘seizing’ effect (for good and ill) in our lives and consciousness.
+We also touched upon the rashis (constellations), and the 12 bhavas (houses) of the horoscope, including their relationship to the four goals of life (dharma, artha, kama, moksa), rashis (constellations).
+This was complemented with daily mantra sadhana and basic Sanskrit, as well as asana and pranayama practice.

-Part 2 is being planned for summer 2019.
-The lectures will mainly focus on the foundations of Vedic Astrology, including an introduction to the concepts of the 12 rashis (constellations) from Aries to the constellation of pisces.
-In connection with this teaching we will also be studying the 12 Lagnas (that which ties the soul down) – the first house of the horoscope which is central to understanding one’s body (including ayurvedic prakriti), mind (manas-buddhi and guna-disposition) and soul (jiva).
-This will be complemented with daily mantra sadhana, as well as asana and pranayama practice.
+The lectures mainly focused on the foundations of Vedic Astrology, including an introduction to the concepts of the 12 rashis (constellations) from Aries to the constellation of Pisces.
+In connection with this teaching we also studied the 12 Lagnas (that which ties the soul down) – the first house of the horoscope which is central to understanding one’s body (including ayurvedic prakriti), mind (manas-buddhi and guna-disposition) and soul (jiva).
+This was complemented with daily mantra sadhana, as well as asana and pranayama practice.